OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-To test for [Java Objects Exposed Through WebViews](#java-objects-exposed-through-webviews) you will need to check the source code for WebView usage.
+To test for [Java objects exposed through WebViews](#java-objects-exposed-through-webviews "Java Objects Exposed Through WebViews") you will need to check the source code for WebView usage.
 If using WebViews you will then need to check if the WebView has enabled JavaScript through `setJavaScriptEnabled`.
 If JavaScript is enabled determine whether the method `addJavascriptInterface` is used on the WebView, how it is used, and whether an attacker can inject malicious JavaScript.

 ### Static Analysis